 International Projects

-Battersea Rotarians have raised funds to provide beds, blankets and soft furnishing for the residential students and this year (2025) will support the building of a new kitchen equipped with all the essentials to provide for over 300 children.
-We will also raise funds to build an overhead canopy for the school roof providing additional classroom and leisure space for the children during the monsoon months.
+Battersea Rotarians have raised funds to provide beds, blankets and soft furnishing for the residential students and we will shortly support the building of a new kitchen equipped with all the essentials to provide for over 300 children.
+We have recently installed an overhead canopy for the outside corridor providing additional leisure space for the children during the monsoon months, and protection from the heat of the sun.
+Here the children play, dance, and gather for musical evenings.

 The project complies with the Rotary Areas of Focus, in particular: